 7' Deck Slide

-If you need something even larger than that don't really want to pay $5,000 for a commercial grade over-sized gutter, you can get a sectional slide kit that you would purchase lumber for and build yourself.
+If you need something even larger and don't really want to pay for a commercial grade over-sized gutter can get a sectional slide kit that you would purchase lumber for and build yourself.

 5' Deck Closed Spiral Slide